1dotd4/ixh25/readme.md

 - Validator consensus required for block addition
 - Token system prevents abuse of training
 - Fault tolerance in validation system

+## AI acknowledgement

+- Only some documentation was written with Copilot.
+- Some images were generated with Gemini.